 Members of the public may observe the meeting by following this link.

 Contingence plans for the current period are displayed below.

 Contingence Plans for Cosgrove Parish Council

 The work of the Parish Council will continue with its day to day running under delegated powers.
-This would mean that the Parish Clerk would continue with any work that is required to be done on behalf of the Parish Council.
-The Clerk will liaise with all Parish Councillors, where necessary, via either telephone or the Parish Council email system.
+This would mean that the Parish Clerk will continue with any work that is required on behalf of the Parish Council.
+The Clerk will liaise with all Parish Councillors, where necessary, by telephone or the Parish Council email system.